retrotravelbug/tightropetool/adolescent tightrope.md

 - guidance to practitioners about the role of the worker, factors to consider in application and how to evaluate progress or impact of the tool
 - a full list of references are provided

-## [Download Printable cards]

-The cards in the guidance workbook can be printed from the workbook or collectively from here so you can print off, cut out and laminate each card, or page of cards.
-There are also mats that have all the cards from each area together.

-## [Purchase the toolkit with printed cards]

-If you or your team want the hardcopy toolkit with 8 sets of printed cards and two printed pads with the template form to complete, then a few sets are still available from the link above.

 ## Reviews <small> - from practitioners</small>

 > "I got more in that tightrope in one session than I’d done in 10 weeks working with the young person"